 LivWell Community Health Services offers patients with HIV/AIDS medical services designed to provide continuity and integration of health care.
 The aims of primary and HIV specialty care are to provide each patient with a broad spectrum of care, both preventive and healing, and to coordinate all of the care the patient receives.
 This includes regular medical checkups, tests, blood work, immunizations, and referrals to other specialists when necessary.
 Emphasis is placed on continuity of care through hospital collaboration and community partnerships.
-LivWell provides the comprehensive, compassionate, culturally sensitive care individuals and families living with HIV and AIDS want and need.
+With a team of certified HIV Specialists, LivWell provides the comprehensive, compassionate, culturally sensitive care individuals and families living with HIV and AIDS want and need.

 WHAT TO EXPECT ON YOUR FIRST VISIT